oak-security/cosmwasm-security-dojo/challenges/04-nft/README.md

-# Awesomwasm 2023 CTF
+# Awesomwasm 2023 CTF - Challenge 08: *Gjallarhorn*

+This is a clone of [Challenge 08: *Gjallarhorn*](https://github.com/oak-security/cosmwasm-ctf/tree/main/ctf-08) with the bonus solution submitted by [@baoskee](https://twitter.com/baoskee).

-## Challenge 08: *Gjallarhorn*
+## Purpose

 Open marketplace for an NFT project.
 Users can sell their own NFTs at any price or allow others to offer different NFTs in exchange to trade.

-This is a clone of [Challenge 08: *Gjallarhorn*](https://github.com/oak-security/cosmwasm-ctf/tree/main/ctf-08) with the bonus solution submitted by [@baoskee](https://twitter.com/baoskee).

 ### Execute entry points:
 ```rust